ACV affects insulin regulationSyda Productions/Shutterstock

 ACV is helpful for diabeticspittawut/Shutterstock

 You can potentially reverse type 2 diabetes if you drop pounds, and an apple cider vinegar weight-loss plan can help you do that.
 “Apple cider vinegar may be particularly useful for people with diabetes because blood glucose control is a main concern for diabetes management, and it can affect insulin sensitivity,” Zuckerbrot says.
 But, be careful if you’re on meds for your condition.
 “Since vinegar may reduce blood glucose levels after meals, those taking medications to reduce them, such as insulin, should carefully monitor their readings and response to prevent hypoglycemic episodes,” Palinski-Wade says.
+Here are some other detox foods that might work just as well as apple cider vinegar.

-ACV may help you lose fatdimid_86/Shutterstock
+ACV may help you lose fat